top of page

 What else is there to see close by:

 Wensleydale Creamery in Hawes is home to Yorkshire Wensleydale cheese and is a 45 minute drive from Black Sheep Brewery.
-It uses traditional methods to handcraft award-winning cheese, yoghurt and butter, using milk from local farms, and also has a thriving visitor centre, a guide to which we will soon publish on this site.
+It uses traditional methods to handcraft award-winning cheese, yoghurt and butter, using milk from local farms, and also has a thriving visitor centre - a guide to which we will soon publish on this site.

 There are two ruined Cistercian abbeys close by, Jervaulx Abbey and Fountains Abbey.
 The latter is a UNESCO World Heritage Site and also includes a Georgian water garden with elegant ornamental lakes, canals, temples and cascades.